 It is possible to have a Church Service followed by a Committal Service at the Crematorium.
 This would allow you to have a Church Service followed by a short Committal Service at the Crematorium with the various facilities offered (charitable collections & CDs).

 A funeral service conducted by a Minister at a Parlour or Crematorium may include Christian hymns & prayers, Bible readings, a Family Tribute, and a short message of comfort for the family and friends gathered.
 The funeral service normally lasts 20 minutes.

 The Parlour & Crematorium are also happy to provide a facility for playing your favourite music for entering and leaving the venue.
 Collections can also be taken on these premises.

 A Graveside Service will normally follow a Memorial Service, at a Church or Parlour, and may include Prayers, Bible Readings, the Words of Committal, followed by a closing prayer.
 No hymns are required for the graveside.

 The church organist will play a selection of appropriate music as family and friends enter and leave the church, as well as the chosen music for the singing of hymns.
 Choosing a Church venue means that we sincerely respect that the church is for the “Worship of God”.

-Although the Church is not a suitable venue for the playing of CDs with popular & contemporary music, you may wish to organise favourite CDs to be played at the Reception following a Church Service.
+Although the Church is not a suitable venue for the playing of CDs with popular & contemporary music, you may wish to organise a favourite mp3 or CD to be played at the Reception following a Church Service.

 Churches are already designated with Charitable status, therefore, collections for a chosen charity can not be taken on the church premises.
 You may want the Minister to give an announcement that a collection will be taken at an alternative venue (Crematorium or Reception).